minhanhvu/charging-scheduling-optimization/README.md

 Likewise, EV4  arrives at the charging station at 7:00 and departs at 6:00 on the next day.
 The vehicle stays plug-in for 23 hours and requires 10 hours of charging at slow charge mode.
 The algorithm leverages the flexibility by shifting the charging process to off-peak hours between 19:00 and 05:00 the next morning to reduce the charging cost from 52.2EUR to 30EUR

 ### 💡 Key learnings
+- Handling an end-to-end optimization process, including problem formulation, algorithm development and simulation to test the algorithm’s accuracy and efficiency
+- Programing code: Python

 ###  Reference
 [[1]](https://alternative-fuels-observatory.ec.europa.eu/system/files/documents/2023-06/2022%20EAFO_CountryReport_DE.pdf) Consumer Monitor 2022, European Alternative Fuels Observatory.
 Country report: Germany